Notice

 • Guides as mentors: Guides check in regularly to ensure students are thriving.

-• Social-emotional learning: TLL fosters skills like self-awareness, resilience and healthy collaboration.
+• Social-emotional learning: ASU Prep Levitt Lab fosters skills like self-awareness, resilience and healthy collaboration.

-• ASU well-being resources: TLL students can access certain ASU support services.
+• ASU well-being resources: ASU Prep Levitt Lab students can access certain ASU support services.